Palliative Medicine Program

 Banner Good Samaritan's Palliative Care program offers specialized medical care for people with serious illnesses.
 This type of care involves addressing physical, intellectual, emotional, social and spiritual needs – whatever the diagnosis.

 Palliative Care is appropriate at any age and at any stage in a serious illness, and can be provided together with curative treatment.
 Our goal is to improve quality of life for both the patient and the family.

-In Spring of 2014, Banner Health will open its first Acute Palliative Care Unit (APCU) at Banner Good Samaritan Medical Center.
+On April 1, 2014, Banner Health opened its first Acute Palliative Care Unit (APCU) at Banner Good Samaritan Medical Center.